qhr961217-CMU/2PC-FSP/README.md

 5. Both server and users might be failed and failure recovery mechanism should deal with commit process recovery.
 In the model, I assume that all completed actions would be recorded in log files atomically.
 Therefore, both server and users could be restored by their records in log files.

+## *Safety* & *liveness* Properties

+### *Safety*

+1. If all the users voting "Yes" on this commit, the server will never return "abort" decision result.

+2. If at least one user voting "No" on this commit, the server will never return "commit" decision result.

+### *Liveness*

+1. If all the users voting "Yes" on this commit, the server will eventually return "commit" decision result.

+2. If at least one user voting "No" on this commit, the server will eventually return "abort" decision result.